 reacTIVision is an open source, cross-platform computer vision framework for the fast and robust tracking of fiducial markers attached onto physical objects, as well as for multi-touch finger tracking.
 It was mainly designed as a toolkit for the rapid development of table-based tangible user interfaces (TUI) and multi-touch interactive surfaces.
 This framework has been developed by Martin Kaltenbrunner and Ross Bencina as the underlying sensor component of the Reactable, a tangible modular synthesizer that has set the standards for tangible multi-touch applications.

-please note: reacTIVision is only the computer vision framework of the Reactable synthesizer.
+please note: reacTIVision is the computer vision framework of the Reactable synthesizer.
 This open source package does therefore not contain any sound or visualization software components, which are also not available separately at the moment.
 If you are interested in purchasing a Reactable you can find further information on its product page.

 reacTIVision is a standalone application, which sends TUIO messages via UDP port 3333 to any TUIO enabled client application.
-The TUIO protocol was initially designed within this project for encoding the state of tangible objects and multi-touch events from an interactive table surface.
-This framework also includes a set of free TUIO client examples for various programming languages, which serve as the basis for the development of tangible user interface applications.
+The TUIO protocol was initially designed for encoding the state of tangible objects and multi-touch events from an interactive table surface such as the Reactable.
+The framework includes a set of free TUIO client examples for various programming languages, which serve as the basis for the development of tangible user interface applications.
 As an alternative to TUIO, the application is also capabable of sending MIDI messages for the direct use with MIDI sequencers.

 reacTIVision vision engine

 The reacTIVision and TUIO source code is now hosted on Github.
 If you are interested in contributing to the development you are welcome to sumbmit your improvements there.